- People First

 The Department of Justice regulations that implement the A-D-A for businesses and non-profit service providers.

-- You can also file an A-D-A discrimination complaint form online with the U.S. Department of Justice.
+- You can also file a federal A-D-A discrimination complaint form online with the U.S. Department of Justice.

 Consumers filing a complaint with the State Council for Persons with Disabilities who are using Apple products and the Safari browser may need to copy the document to Adobe in order to complete and submit the complaint.

 If you believe that you have been discriminated against at work because of your race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information, you can file a Charge of Discrimination, which requests the EEOC to take remedial action by visiting their website.

 Title II Business, Institution, or Organizational Complaint

 You can file an Americans with Disabilities Act complaint alleging disability discrimination against a State or local government or a public accommodation (including, for example, a restaurant, doctor's office, retail store, hotel, etc.) by mail or online.
 To learn more about filing an ADA complaint, visit www.ada.gov/filing_complaint.htm).
 To file a complaint you may send the information requested at www.ada.gov/fact_on_complaint.htm to: